newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/appraiser-certification.md

 webflowType: individual-license
 webflowId: 6414793bb48ba7e9395c9540
 licenseCertificationClassification: CERTIFICATION
+summaryDescriptionMd: >
-summaryDescriptionMd: "You need a certification to appraise real estate with one to four residential units—regardless of value or complexity.
-If you are opening an `Appraisal Management Company|appraisal-management-company` you must have a certified appraiser."
+  You need a certification to appraise real estate with one to four residential units—regardless of value or complexity.
+If you are opening an `Appraisal Management Company|appraisal-management-company` you must have a certified appraiser.
 ---

 ---